spinnaker-hackathon/github-actions/README.md

-# Github-Actions & Spinnaker
+# Github & Spinnaker Integration Projects

-GitHub is collaborating with the Spinnaker community to build a first class GitHub Actions CI integration similar to Spinnaker's integrations with Jenkins, Google Cloud Build, and AWS CodeBuild.
+GitHub is collaborating with the Spinnaker community to build a first class GitHub integration!
+This began with the vision of a CI integration with Actions similar to Spinnaker's integrations with Jenkins, Google Cloud Build, and AWS CodeBuild.
 This would allow users to leverage Actions as part of a "bake" stage, similar to Jenkins, and would expose Actions artifacts and GitHub Package Registry as artifacts in Spinnaker pipelines.

+In planning the architecture for this, we identified four distinct projects to accomplish a strong integration:

+- GitHub App automation for improved token-free auth management for Spinnaker
+- GitHub bake artifact management plugin
+- Echo | GitHub integration plugin for bi-directional communication with Spinnaker
+- GitHub | Spinnaker status notification triggers plugin

+Each of these projects will be posed to the Spinnaker and wider DevOps community as part of our Fall 2020 Spinnaker Summit Gardening Days, a month-long open source hackathon.
+Teams can compete to build against any of these project suggestions in the GitHub Challenge category for a chance to win a team prize package.

+We have also identified two open source community-purpose Actions project suggestions for the GitHub Challenge that will benefit both the GitHub and Spinnaker communities:
+- GitHub Actions & Forks: Actions should be preserved when private or public repositories are forked.
+Can we build a workaround?
+Something that would also automate keeping forks up to date to simplify fork-and-pull-request workflows for OSS contributors who be _excellent_.
+- GitHub Actions for Netlify Accounts: Can we devise a workaround for managing Netlify builds for contributors who are unwilling or unable to create a Netlify account and test their PRs themselves?

 ## Prior Art
 _add any existing GH Actions & Spinnaker integrations here_